-- the level of risk (in relation to criteria above); and - the relative level of risk in relation to unmanaged orchards (i.e. so KVH focuses on addressing the greatest risks first, across unmanaged orchards and wild kiwifruit sites); and - whether the wild kiwifruit population falls under any agreement (such as a MOU) with a regional authority, and the extent of alignment between the interests of KVH and that regional authority.
+- the level of risk (in relation to criteria above); and - the relative level of risk in relation to unmanaged and abandoned orchards (i.e. so KVH focuses on addressing the greatest Psa-V inoculum risks first, across unmanaged orchards, abandoned orchards and wild kiwifruit); and - whether the wild kiwifruit population falls under any agreement (such as a MOU) with a regional authority, and the extent of alignment between the interests of KVH and that regional authority.